How National Climate Plans Lost Touch with Reality

 In 2015, world leaders created the Paris Agreement to coordinate global climate action, requiring nations to submit detailed climate strategies to the United Nations.
 These take two forms: Nationally Determined Contributions (NDCs), updated every five years to outline medium-term goals, and Long-term Low Emission Development Strategies (LTS), which chart the path to carbon neutrality.

-Today, there’s a striking disparity between what nations say in these documents and what they actually do.
+Today, there’s a striking disparity between what nations say in these documents and what they do.
 The gap is particularly glaring in the nuclear energy sector, where official climate commitments have failed to keep pace with rapidly evolving policy and energy realities.

 The Great Nuclear Pivot